Exhibition Information

 Digital Fine Art Print

-is an installation consisting of 30 giant stones gift-wrapped in silver and green metallic foil, much of which came from first-aid emergency blankets.
+Rock Candy is an installation consisting of 30 giant stones gift-wrapped in silver and green metallic foil, much of which came from first-aid emergency blankets.
 The installation is confined by and placed on a large metal plate.
 Rock Candy offers a visual gift.
 It makes a promise it cannot fulfill; it playfully makes a visual gift instead.
 A small Rock Candy installation with 40 small stones wrapped in gold and purple foil on an elevated platter repeats the offering at a different, much smaller size.

 Rock Candy, large stones, metallic foil, metal plate (200 cm)